data-integrations/state-restore-action/README.md

 [![Build Status](https://travis-ci.org/hydrator/state-restore-action.svg?branch=develop)](https://travis-ci.org/hydrator/state-restore-action) [![License](https://img.shields.io/badge/License-Apache%202.0-blue.svg)](https://opensource.org/licenses/Apache-2.0) <img src="https://cdap-users.herokuapp.com/assets/cdap-action.svg"/>

 State restore fetches previously store state from a tracking table and sets a run-time argument to be used for rest of the pipeline.
+State restore is used when a data pipeline needs to perform any operation that relies on previous run of the pipeline.
+As an example, to perform incremental data ingestion from a database, an identifier that represents a starting point for the incremental ingest (ex: maximum value of update time in the database table) can be stored on each successful pipeline run, which then can be used as the starting point for subsequent data ingestion in the database select query.
 The state is stored in a variable called ${state} which can be substituted in any plugin property that is macro enabled.

 Usage Notes